List of The Pink Panther cartoons

-This is a list of the original 124 Pink Panther animated shorts produced between December 18, 1964, and February 1, 1980, by DePatie–Freleng Enterprises (DFE Films).
+This is a list of the original 124 Pink Panther animated shorts produced between December 18, 1964, and February 1, 1980, by DePatie–Freleng Enterprises for release by United Artists.
 The initial 92 shorts were primarily released theatrically.
 These entries subsequently appeared on Saturday mornings via The Pink Panther Show under the same umbrella title starting in 1969 on NBC.
-All 32 made-for-television entries were distributed to theaters after initially airing on The Pink Panther Show under the title The All New Pink Panther Show in 1978 on ABC, 3 of which were reissues of former shorts with new music cues.
-Every short in the series has the word "pink" in the title.
+All 32 made-for-television entries were distributed to theaters after initially airing on The Pink Panther Show under the title The All New Pink Panther Show in 1978 on ABC, three of which were reissues of former shorts with new music cues.
+Every short in the series has the word pink in the title.

 The Pink Panther's long-time foil, known as the Little Man, appeared in many entries except where noted.